 Literary Holidays You Should Add To Your Calendar

 To be honest, I don’t know how I feel about this year.
 It feels like it was all a blur of uncomfortable headlines, aggressive arguments (how do you feel about punching Nazis?), and each day felt like a new opportunity for more bullshit to seep through the cracks.
 With everything going on, it’s comforting to know that the year is fairly close, so why not start looking forward to great positive gatherings of literary people?
-Here are eleven holidays to look forward to!
+Here are literary holidays to look forward to!

 December 24: Jolabokaflod